charliespy/Power-Outages-Analysis/README.md

 From this box plot, one could hypothesize that climate conditions do not have a strong impact on both the duration and variability of power outages.
 Therefore, in our hypothesis tests, we will likely not adopt `CLIMATE.CATEGORY` as a feature variable.

-Next, we will use another box plot to analyze the influence of different `CAUSE.CATEGORY`s on the `ANOMALY.LEVEL` of the outage.
+Next, we will use another box plot to analyze the influence of different `CAUSE.CATEGORY`s on the `DEMAND.LOSS.MW` of the outage.

 <p style="text-align:center"><iframe src="assets/biv_2.html" width=800 height=600 frameBorder=0></iframe></p>